5-Day Package with Inca Trail

 If you would like tickets to climb Huayna Picchu after your tour of Machu Picchu, we will reserve a ticket for you as long as there is availability.

 After sending your personal information, the next step is for each person in your group to make a deposit of $500 USD to reserve your package.
 To make your deposit, please pay by selecting the correct amount below or by visiting our Book Now page.
-To receive the student discount, you must send an email at the time you reserve your spot with a scan of both sides of your student ISIC card.
-This is the only student card accepted by the National Park and you can find more information about this student ID on the ISIC website here.
+To receive the child discount, you must email us a copy of the child’s passport at the time of making your reservation.
 The remaining balance is due in Cusco.
 You may pay in cash (either in US dollars or Peruvian soles) or if you prefer you may pay with a Visa credit card at our office located at Calle Union #140 in the reception of the Cusco B&B Hotel.

 Click the Amount to Deposit via Visa: